Alf71/Ensoniq-SD-1-32-Voice-VST-emulation/README.md

 - Loading all compatible VFX/VFX-SD/SD1-24/SD1-32 disk images and cartridges (.img .bin .crt etc) Attach the disk image with Load Floppy/Cartridge, Press Storage, then select DISK.
 Press LOAD.
 The display shows the Disk Load page, with the File Type selected.
 Move the data entry slider to select file.

 # Known limitations
-- Only 1 instance can be run simultaneous!
+- Only 1 instance can be run simultaneous! - yet

+- Aux (dry) outputs not implemented - yet

 - No window resizing, only 1600x720 resolution - yet

 - Only the Compact panel view implemented - yet

+- No floppy drive sound :D

-- Macos binaries requires one of the following methods to run:
+- Mac binaries requires one of the following methods to run:
   - Manual authorization: The user must go to System Preferences > Privacy and Security and, after the DAW has attempted to load the plugin, click the "Open Anyway" button.
   - or
   - Removing quarantine (from Terminal): The user must run the following command on the plugin folder: